koderik/koderik/README.md

 - 👋 Hi, I’m @koderik
-- 👀 I’m interested in low-abstraction programming, engineering and machine learning
+- 👀 I’m interested in embedded systems, engineering and machine learning.

 <!---
 koderik/koderik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.